Government of Kerala

 Subordinate Courts

-In every state besides the High Court there are number of judicial courts to administer justice.
+Besides the High Court there are number of judicial courts to administer justice.
 These courts function under the complete control and supervision of the High Court.
 There are two types of subordinate courts in every district - civil and criminal courts.

 Civil Courts